Best handheld gaming PC in 2025: my recommendations for the best portable powerhouses

 ✅ You're looking for a great handheld PC for a very reasonable price: The Deck ticks many of the boxes you'll be looking for in a great handheld, and it doesn't poke too much of a hole in your finances to boot.

-✅ You want build quality: The Steam Deck feels reassuringly solid and professional in the hands, and despite the price is a quality product.
+✅ You want build quality: The Steam Deck feels reassuringly solid and professional in the hands, and, despite the price, is a quality product.

-❌ You want super-portable: The build quality may be great, but it's still quite a bulky unit no matter which way you look at it.
+❌ You want super-portable: The build quality may be great, but it's still quite a bulky unit, no matter which way you look at it.

 ❌ You want superb battery life: The 40Whr battery in the Deck is reasonable, but be prepared to engage fps locks and fiddle with the screen brightness to get the most out of it.

 The Steam Deck is the best budget handheld gaming PC by something of a country mile.
-It's the sort of thing that I could only dream of as a child; a compact, cheap gaming PC that can play most of my games and slip inside a backpack.
+It's the sort of thing that I could only dream of as a child: a compact, cheap gaming PC that can play most of my games and slip inside a backpack.
 It would've hands-down bested playing on the fold-away screen atop my Gamecube running off a 12 V cigarette lighter in the back of my dad's car, though I have fond memories of that.
 In a way, the Steam Deck captures some of that retro gaming feel—it lets you find new time to play games.

 I've smashed through many more games with the Steam Deck than I ever would have relying solely on my desktop.
 That's true of many of these handhelds, but the Steam Deck is a very sleek experience.
 That's because Valve has commissioned its own Linux OS, SteamOS, to run on the device, and it's built from the ground up for gaming.
 It plays best with Steam games, but I've loaded the Heroic Games Launcher on it to boot into Epic and GOG games with ease, too.

-Performance is measured by playability on the Deck, not so much as we might measure it on desktop by how many frames per second you can get.
+Performance is measured by playability on the Deck, not so much as we might measure it on a desktop by how many frames per second you can get.
 It's really not a powerful device, with fewer older CUs compared to some handhelds today, but that's alright as it's only pushing an 800p screen.
 Generally, it gets by just fine in modern games, but you might find you primarily see it as an indie-game machine.

 That's how I use my Steam Deck anyway.
 It's allowed me to find the time to play so many indie and wholesome games I'd never normally get space to play on my desktop PC.
-Though the Deck is also great for game streaming if you have a GeForce Now subscription or something similar.
+Though the Deck is also great for game streaming, if you have a GeForce Now subscription or something similar.
 That's how I play most demanding games on the device, rather than rendering them locally.

 As a value proposition, there's really no beating the Steam Deck.
 The other handhelds I've been using have it beat in performance, there are some that deliver frame rates and resolutions far in excess of the Steam Deck, but none anywhere near as affordable.

 If you like the look and feel of the Steam Deck but want a better screen and battery life, the OLED Steam Deck is also super solid, though it pushes this out of the budget section and closer to our other recommendations.
-At this price range, you may be better off with the Ally X but it's still a decent option.
+At this price range, you may be better off with the Ally X, but it's still a decent option.

 Read our full Steam Deck review.